bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 Remember some tips:
 - We STRONGLY recommend that you use Proethos2 in a GNU Linux Server, Debian distro such as Ubuntu;
-- This manual a step-by-step guide on installing Proethos2 on an Ubuntu Server 20.04.4 LTS version.
+- This manual a step-by-step guide on installing Proethos2 on an Ubuntu Server 20.04.4 LTS version;
 - It's recomended that you have a sudo'er account to accomplish most of the tasks.

 Dependencies